kpcyrd/sn0int/docs/keyring.rst

 This returns a list of all keys in that namespace.
 Any empty list is returned if the user doesn't have any keys in that namespace.

+If you want to allow the user to select a specific script you can introduce an option that is set by the user and then filter ``creds`` until the ``access_key`` matches.

 Using access keys as source argument
 ------------------------------------